lea-sabatier/portfolio/README.md

 ## About me
 [![Linkedin](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/leasabatier/)

 Hi, I'm Léa!
 I'm a young French woman.
 After graduating with a master's degree in STAPS IEAP (Engineering and Ergonomics of Physical Activity), I felt the need to diversify my skills and explore the constantly evolving world of data analysis.
-This decision led me to begin training as a data analyst at the Wild Code School in Lyon, where I'm currently immersed in an exciting world of programming and data mining.
+This decision led me to begin training as a data analyst at the Wild Code School in Lyon, where I'm currently immersed in an exciting world of programming and data analysis.

 Below you will find some of the projects I have developed.